FrancielledeAbreu/rede-social/README.md

 ```

-## GET /timeline/private/
+## GET /timeline/private

-Lists all public and also private posts of the users that the logged in user follows
+Lists all public and also private posts of the users that the `logged in user follows`

 ```
 // REQUEST